volusiaidpa/volusiaidpa.github.io/index.md

 <br /><br />

-<p>First-time IDPA shooters are required to attend the New Shooter's briefing held on Bay 3 at 8:30 sharp.
-You must arrive in time to check-in before
+<p>First-time IDPA shooters are required to attend the New Shooter's briefing held at 8:00 sharp.
+Come to the check in trailer and let us know you're a new shooter and we'll let you know where you need to be.
+During the New Shooter's briefing we'll review IDPA-specific safety rules
- the briefing begins, arriving at 8:00 would probably be a good idea.
-During the New Shooter's briefing we'll review IDPA-specific safety rules and do a quick overview of the competition rules.
+and do a quick overview of the competition rules.
 If you've never shot a match before, don't worry: you'll find IDPA shooters are a friendly group and will be eager to help you have a successful day.
 Please review the <a class="text" href="/getting-started-idpa.html">Getting Started in IDPA</a> page for some guidance on what to bring and don't be afraid to email the Match Director if you have specific questions.</p>